rjstelling/Swift-Gists/README.md

 ### [Base Functions](https://gist.github.com/rjstelling/0216a4f9bfaec87dec44d30ac65399b1)

-Encode and Decode Base N with custom character sets.
+A set of extensions on `String` and `FixedWidthInteger` to encode and decode unsigned integers with custom character sets.

 ```swift
 // Encode integer to a string